cosmicpoi/attache/README.md

 - `Pointer`: this is an ***optional*** attribute.
 If specified, this is what will get rendered on the homepage rather than the full title. use for long titles.
 - `Description`: never shown, but used for `<meta>`.
 - `Date`: used for organization - the homepage displays projects by most recent first.
 By default, project pages only display the year, but this is easily changed.
 (See the [twig](https://twig.symfony.com/doc/2.x/filters/date.html) date spec for more.)
-- `Image`: this is the thumbnail that's shown on the front page
+- `Image`: this is the thumbnail that's shown on the front page.
+These images are stored in `assets/img/thumb`.
 - `Tags`: these are used for organization on the front page.
 Any tags which are not primary tags will automatically get added to the search box on the front page.
 - `Robots`: for `<meta>`
 - `Template`: specifies that the page should use `project.twig`.
 Only change if you want to make a certain page special.